nthung98/Tong_Hop_Note/Linux/CEPH/file_stripping.md

 The third field is the maximum size (in bytes) of an object used to back file data.
 The object size is a multiple of the stripe unit.

-A file’s data is blocked into stripe units, and consecutive stripe units are stored on objects in an object set.
+A file’s data is blocked into stripe units, and consecutive(liên tiếp) stripe units are stored on objects in an object set.
 The number of objects in a set is the same as the stripe count.
 No object storing file data will exceed the file’s designated object size, so after some fixed number of complete stripes, a new object set is used to store subsequent file data.

-Note that by default, Ceph uses a simple striping strategy in which object_size equals stripe_unit and stripe_count is 1.
-This simply puts one stripe_unit in each object.
+> **Note that by default, Ceph uses a simple striping strategy in which object_size equals stripe_unit and stripe_count is 1.
+This simply puts one stripe_unit in each object.**

 Here’s a more complex example: